Canadian clinical trial registry

 Exclusion Criteria

-• Patients with ulcerative colitis, inflammatory bowel disease, or a partial or complete small bowel obstruction
+• Patients with chronic inflammatory bowel disease and/or bowel obstruction